 The care plan specifies exactly what should be washed when giving this patient a partial bedbath.
 Since the care plan tells us to only wash one arm, that is exactly what we will do!
-We do not need to know why we are not washing the other arm (maybe it has a cast, a wound, an incision, a dressing, a burn, or an IV).
-Maybe that arm is undergoing a medical test later.
-You don’t really need to know WHY you aren’t washing that one arm to do your job.
+We do not need to know why we are not washing the other arm.
+Maybe it has a cast, a wound, an incision, a dressing, a burn, or an IV.
+Or possibly, that arm is undergoing a medical test that could be affected by bathing.
+You don’t really need to know WHY you are only washing one arm to do your job.
 Just follow the care plan!

 A Manikin is a Patient, too!

 Treat the manikin as you would treat a real, live patient.
 Tell them what you will be doing.
 Protect their privacy.
 Keep them safely in the middle of the bed.
 Treat them gently.
 If you wouldn’t do something to a real person, don’t do it to a manikin either!